Skip to main content

 Find Your Child's Social 'On-Ramp'

-Ask your child: 'What would you want to do if you found a friend who loved the same things as you?'
+Ask your kid: "What would you want to do if you found a friend who liked the same things as you?"

 The Power of Stories